jeborgesm/xhealth-csharp-react/README.md

 **Description:** Patient Account reporting web site using CSharp and React JS.
 **Languages:** C# (47.8%), JavaScript (46.5%), HTML (4.4%), CSS (1.3%)

-This coding challenge is designed to allow you to demonstrate your abilities and discuss your approach to design and implementation with your potential colleagues.
-You are not expected to spend more than a few hours on the project.

 ## Technology Stack

 The project utilizes a variety of technologies, including but not limited to: